-Smart EQ ForFour reliability & safety
+Smart EQ ForFour (2017-2019) reliability & safety rating

 Smart is closely affiliated with Mercedes, and its cars are sold alongside models that wear the three-pointed star at larger Mercedes dealerships.
 The two brands haven't always enjoyed equal reputations for reliability, though.